-Trump May Not Accept The Outcome, And 4 Other Takeaways From The 2020 Election
+Trump May Never Concede And 4 Other 2020 Election Takeaways

 Texas continues to be more of a Democratic hope than reality, but this is the closest Texas has been since 1996.
 Biden won more than 1.3 million more votes than Clinton in 2016.
 It wasn't enough, but it's on the map.

 Florida, however, is the Sun Belt exception.
-Republicans have racked up win after win there and even though it will continue to be close, it seems it's become harder for Democrats to win there.
+Republicans have racked up win after win there.
+Even though it will continue to be close, it seems it's become harder for Democrats to win there.

 5. Given the down-ballot outcomes, governing is going to prove difficult for Biden